zsparal/api-documentation/source/reference/oauth2/tokens.rst

 .. parameter:: refresh_token
    :type: string

    The refresh token, with which you will be able to retrieve new access tokens on this endpoint.
-Please note that the refresh token does not expire.
+The refresh token does not expire.

 .. parameter:: expires_in
    :type: integer